cello-ben/HSG/README.md

 # HSG
 With some very helpful guidance from some commenters on r/cprogramming, I created [HSI](https://github.com/cello-ben/HSI).
 One commenter recommended that I make a generic hash set, so I present HSG, a macro-based hash set that uses the same principles as HSI, but allows for user-defined types.
 There's a great deal of work to do on it to make it *truly* generic.
-However, I'm proud of how the first iteration has come out. **Don't use this in production, it's an educational project for me.**
+However, I'm proud of how it has come out so far. **Don't use this in production, it's an educational project for me.**

 # Usage
 First, create a hash function for your desired type, which, at least for now, *must* follow this pattern: